Bachelor of Science in Finance

-The program provides students with opportunities to participate in Financial Leadership Association or the Student Fund, a UT Dallas Domestic Fund for undergraduates.
-Students also gain real-world experience by competing in nationally recognized finance competitions.
-These competitions allows students to apply the knowledge gained in the classroom by participating in both local and national case competitions.
+The BS Finance program provides students with opportunities to participate in Financial Leadership Association or the Student Fund, a UT Dallas Domestic Fund for undergraduates.
+Students also gain real-world experience by competing in nationally recognized finance competitions, which allow students to apply the knowledge gained in their finance courses by participating in both local and national case competitions.

-Students typically choose one of the five following tracks (optional).
+Students typically choose one of the six following tracks (optional).

 - Corporate Finance

 - Risk Management and Insurance

 The BS in Finance degree provides specific tracks for students to prepare to take the Chartered Financial Analyst® Level I, or the Certified Financial Planner™ exam or to partially satisfy the requirements for the Texas Real Estate Sales Persons License.
 These certifications are important for careers in investment management, personal financial planning, or real estate.